wtmitchell/tradgames/README.md

 # Code for AI for Traditional Games Spring 2015

-There are two programs in this repository:
+There are four programs in this repository:

 1. GameMaster - A Java program that controls the interactions between agents and a moderator running the game.

+2. AgentTester - A Java program that runs one agent in isolation and helps with visualizing the game state.

-2. ChineseCheckersModerator - A C++ program that validates moves and moderates the play of a game of Chinese Checkers
+3. ChineseCheckersModerator - A C++ program that validates moves and moderates the play of a game of Chinese Checkers

-3. ChineseCheckersRandom - A C++ program that plays a game of Chinese Checkers by taking each move randomly.
+4. ChineseCheckersRandom - A C++ program that plays a game of Chinese Checkers by taking each move randomly.

 Additionally there are various partial agent implementations to play Chinese Checkers.